Managing Business Expenses: The Importance of Making BudgetsReading Time: 5 minutes

-If you don’t accurately categorize and disclose these expenses, then you won’t be able to claim for them and more of your hard-earned money will end up in the hands of the taxman.
+If you don’t accurately categorize and disclose these expenses, you won’t be able to claim them, and more of your hard-earned money will end up in the hands of the taxman.

-Making Budgets and Managing Your Expenses for Business Profitability
+Making Budgets and Managing Business Expenses for Profitability

-Gross profit, simply put, is income minus expenditure.
-Knowing what this figure is (or very close to it) lets you see if your business is running viably, making it more attractive to investors, or improving your chances of receiving financial aid in the form of business loans, mortgages, and so on.
+Gross profit is income minus expenditure.
+Knowing this figure lets you see if your business is running viably, making it more attractive to investors or improving your chances of receiving financial aid through business loans, mortgages, etc.

-It may seem obvious that all business owners would want to know how well their business is doing, but the reality is many have very little idea of the real picture until they do their annual tax return.
+It may seem obvious that all business owners would want to know how well their business is doing, but the reality is many have minimal idea of the actual picture until they do their annual tax return.

-To maintain a healthy bottom line, it’s crucial you:
+To maintain a healthy bottom line, it’s crucial to;

 - Stay aware of how much your business is spending

 - Keep your expenses as lean as possible to achieve the best profits

 To aid in this, you’ll need tools to help keep track of expenditures.
 They can ensure your records stay up to date and, most importantly, keep you in the driving seat.